 Of all the types of skin cancer, melanoma is the most well-known and the most common type of skin cancer diagnosed in adults age 25-29 years old.
 It’s also the leading cause of death related to skin cancer.
 Fortunately, melanoma can be cured if treated early.

 Skin cancer can be found anywhere on the body, including the trunk, arms and legs, head and neck areas and under the nails.
+A majority of skin cancer occurs in patients with a history of sunburns and tanning bed use.
 While fair-skinned people are more likely to get melanoma (as they have less pigmentation to protect their skin from sun damage), but it does occur in people with different skin tones.
-Approximately five to 10 percent of diagnosed melanoma skin cancer cases are genetically-linked and 20 percent occur in people with a history of sunburns.
+Approximately five to 10 percent of diagnosed melanoma skin cancer cases are genetically-linked.

 Maryland Melanoma Center